 By successfully managing your stakeholders, you will be better able to keep a lid on scope creep, ensure project requirements are aligned, understand tolerance for risk, and mitigate issues that would otherwise delay the project.
 Good stakeholder management is a testimony to your influence in an organization, and a key component to a healthy project environment.

-As the project manager for a coveted account you are excited for the opportunity of a new project, but anxious for a good outcome.
+As the project manager for a coveted account, you are excited about the opportunity of a new project but anxious for a good outcome.
 The team is assembled and you have every confidence that they will help you successfully meet and exceed the client’s expectations.

 By properly managing the stakeholders’ expectations from the outset, the chances for a smoother journey are much greater.
-Here’s 8 tips for PMPs to help keep the stakeholders calm and reassured throughout the project, and also at the end, take a look at some great PDU courses for PMPs that can help you build your leadership and project management skills.
+Here are 8 tips for PMPs to help keep the stakeholders calm and reassured throughout the project, and also at the end, take a look at some great PDU courses for PMPs that can help you build your leadership and project management skills.
+Boost your PMP exam preparation with hands-on projects while you learn.

 1. Identify who the stakeholders are.
 Obvious?
 Not always.
 Most projects will have numerous stakeholders and not necessarily just the most easily recognizable.
 The PMBOK® Guide defines a stakeholder as: a person, or organization, that is actively involved in the project, has interests that may be positively or negatively affected by the performance or completion of the project, and may exert influence over the project.
 That could include senior management in your own company.
 If the major influencers in your own company are not fully onboard, it could cause dissent in your team.